 The same as in the US ($5-$10 per tank per diver or 15%-20% of the cost of the charter)

 Tipping in Tahiti and the Polynesian area is not customary or expected; however, if you enjoyed your divemaster, tipping them directly around $5USD per dive ($10USD for exceptional service).

 In a land where tipping is not always customary, you can leave a 10% – 15% tip for your crew but sometimes in these areas, they won’t accept them.

 $10USD per every 2-tank dive per person is recommended but to be discrete.

 Sharing is an integral part of Fijian culture.
 In many resorts or dive shops, you will see a “Staff Christmas Fund” box where guests can place their tips anonymously for the entire resort staff.
 The amount collected is divided equally among staff members, including those who only work in the background (maintenance, gardeners, cooks, etc.).

 The crew on a liveaboard generally deserves a bit larger of a tip than your 2-tank boat charter.
 The liveaboard crew not only acts as your divemaster’s but also cooks your meals, makes your beds and keeps everything running.
-Therefore, it is customary to tip the liveaboard crew around 10% of the cost of your trip or the general rule is $250USD for a minimum of one week.
+Therefore, it is customary to tip the liveaboard crew around 10% of the cost of your trip or the general rule is $250USD – $350USD minimum for a one week trip.
 Most liveaboards prefer receiving their tips in cash as it’s easier to divvy up and for convenience; only a few will accept credit cards for it.

 Something to keep in mind if your liveaboard is mostly frequented by Europeans, you can assume the crew is used to less gratuity/tips than those who are used to guests from North America.
 Generally speaking, in Europe a price usually has a service charge built-in so they are accustomed to not tipping much if anything at all.